*Redis Sentinel Documentation

 The Redis source distribution contains a file called

 that is a self-documented example configuration file you can use to

 configure Sentinel, however a typical minimal configuration file looks like the

-The first line is used to tell Redis to monitor a master called mymaster, that is at address 127.0.0.1 and port 6379, with a level of agreement needed to detect this master as failing of 2 sentinels (if the agreement is not reached the automatic failover does not start).
+The first line is used to tell Redis to monitor a master called mymaster, that is at address 127.0.0.1 and port 6379, with a quorum of 2.
+Everything is pretty obvious but the quorum argument:

 The other options are almost always in the form:

 down-after-millisecondsis the time in milliseconds an instance should not be reachable (either does not reply to our PINGs or it is replying with an error) for a Sentinel starting to think it is down.